How to Install Zabbix with Apache on Ubuntu 24.04

 Configure the database

-Zabbix should be installed and ready to use.
+Zabbix should now be installed and ready for use.

-Enter the default account below and sign in.
+Enter the default credentials below to sign in.

 - Username: Admin